javascript-tutorial/server/README.md

 NODE_LANG=zh npm run gulp -- engine:koa:tutorial:imageYaml --image code-style.svg
 ```

-It extracts all text lines.
+It extracts all text lines and outputs as a template for the `images.yml`.

 Useful for debugging, when the translation doesn't "catch up", because the SVG text has an extra space or so.

 ## The "overflowing text" problem

 The replacement script only operates on strings, not other graphics, so a long translated string may not fit the picture.

 Most pictures have some extra space for longer text, so a slight increase doesn't harm.

 If the translated text is much longer, please try to change it, make it shorter to fit.

 If the translated text absolutely must be longer and doesn't fit, let me know, we'll see how to adjust the picture.

+## Troubleshooting

+If you add a translation to `images.yml`, but after running the script the SVG remains the same:

+1. Ensure that you have the latest server code and translation repos, fetched the upstream.
+2. Check if the English version has the file with the same name.
+The file could have been renamed.
+3. Check that there's only 1 file with the given name in the tutorial.
+Sometimes there may be duplicates.
+4. Check that the translated string in `images.yml` is exactly as in SVG: use the helper script to extract all strings.

+If it still doesn't work – [file an issue](https://github.com/javascript-tutorial/server/issues/new).

 # Dev mode